Is there something that would improve your work and well-being? You could use your appraisal to discuss these ideas.

 Inclusion and well-being

-The Trust has a range of inclusion and well-being resources available on the COVID-19 micro-site for staff.
+The Trust has a huge range of inclusion and well-being resources.

-The team can give you give advice on how the Trust can support you, including workplace adjustments, the process for contacting access to work to discuss any training concerning disability awareness, or any other related matter.
+This website and the inclusion team can give you advice on how the Trust can support you, including workplace adjustments, the process for contacting access to work for reasonable adjustments, discussing training concerning disability awareness, or any other related matter.

 The menopause passport has been designed to give staff the confidence and the opportunity to discuss how the menopause is impacting them at work.
 It also gives managers an opportunity to ask questions and for the correct support and adjustments to be put in place.
 The passport should be signed by both the staff member and the manager to acknowledge they both agree to the adjustments.